 Does it keep?

-Unfortunately, green smoothies are best when served fresh.
-What you can do, however, is prep all of your ingredients ahead of time.
+Unfortunately, green smoothies (and smoothies in general) are best when served fresh.
+What you can do, however, is prep all of your ingredients ahead of time!

-Just throw everything aside from the milk into a freezer safe bag, then pop the contents into the blend, add your liquid and blend away.
+Just throw everything aside from the milk into a freezer safe bag, then pop the contents into the blender, add your liquid and blend away.

 If you do want to prep the full thing ahead of time, just store it in the fridge and give it a good shake or re-blend quickly before serving since the ingredients can separate slightly.